k333sh/DEV--HACK-2024-JS-PROJECT/README.md

 # WEB APP DATA VISUALIZATION PROJECT

 <h2>Description</h2>
-I collaborated with other developers during devHacks2024 to produce a website taht collects user data and displays it ,such that its easy to use and understand
+I collaborated with other developers during devHacks2024 to produce a website taht collects user data and displays it in a way  that its easy to use and understand
 <br />